Unreal-Dan/RekordBoxSongExporter/README.md

 the creation of files in the chosen location.

 Open OBS and create a GDI text object then enable 'Read From File' and point it at one of the files that were created inside the OutputFiles directory.
-These filenames should be exactly the same as the list of Output Files that were configured in the launcher.
+These filenames correspond to the Output Files list in the launcher.

 Turn on chatlog mode on the GDI text object in OBS and you're good to go.